Timendus/ticalc-usb/.github/ISSUE_TEMPLATE/calculator-support-request.md

 ---
-name: Calculator support request
+name: Request support for new calculator type
-about: Request support for a new type of calculator
+about: Request the developers to support a new (currently unsupported) type of calculator in the ticalc-usb library
-title: Calculator support request
+title: Request support for new calculator type
 labels: device support request
 assignees: ''